Economic Development Plan for Agriculture

 A second part of the ARC grant focuses on the financial elements and the establishment of a Community Investment Model to secure the financial resources needed to move this and other initiatives forward.
 These consultants looked into community philanthropy, alternate funding models, models for engaging young adults and even downtown revitalization and place-making models.

-A draft of the Community Investment Model report is currently being reviewed by the County Commissioners and is expected to be released shortly.
+A draft of the Community Investment Model report is currently being reviewed by the County Commissioners.